Low-Light Image Enhancement with Wavelet-based Diffusion Models: Method

 The inverse process learns the Gaussian denoising transitions starting from the standard normal prior $p(\mathbf{\hat{x}}_T)=\mathcal{N}(\mathbf{\hat{x}}_T;\mathbf{0},\mathbf{I})$, and gradually denoise a randomly sampled Gaussian noise $\mathbf{\hat{x}}_T \sim \mathcal{N}(\mathbf{0},\mathbf{I})$ into a sharp result $\mathbf{\hat{x}}_0$, i.e.,

-By applying the editing and data synthesis capabilities of conditional diffusion models~\cite{conditional_ddpm}, we aim to learn conditional reverse denoising $p_\theta(\mathbf{\hat{x}}_{0:T} \mid \tilde{\mathbf{x}})$ without changing the forward diffusion for $\mathbf{x}$, which results in high fidelity of the sampled result to the distribution conditioned on $\tilde{\mathbf{x}}$.
+By applying the editing and data synthesis capabilities of conditional diffusion models~\cite{conditional_ddpm}, we aim to learn conditional denoising process $p_\theta(\mathbf{\hat{x}}_{0:T} \mid \tilde{\mathbf{x}})$ without changing the forward diffusion for $\mathbf{x}$, which results in high fidelity of the sampled result to the distribution conditioned on the conditional input $\tilde{\mathbf{x}}$.
 The Eq.\ref{eq:5} is converted to:

 The training objective for diffusion models is to optimize a network $\boldsymbol{\mu}_\theta(\mathbf{x}_t, \tilde{\mathbf{x}}, t)=\frac{1}{\sqrt{\alpha_t}}(\mathbf{x}_t-\frac{\beta_t}{\sqrt{1-\bar{\alpha}_t}} \boldsymbol{\epsilon}_\theta(\mathbf{x}_t, \tilde{\mathbf{x}}, t))$ that predicts $\tilde{\boldsymbol{\mu}}_t$, where the model can predict the noise vector $\boldsymbol{\epsilon}_\theta(\mathbf{x}_t, \tilde{\mathbf{x}}, t)$ by optimizing the network parameters $\theta$ of $\boldsymbol{\epsilon}_\theta$ like~\cite{ddpm}.
 The objective function is formulated as: